Visual studio code¶

 or through the JSON setting file.

-The VS code user settings UI can be trigger either through the command
+The VS code user settings UI can be triggered either through the command

 palette (Ctrl + Shift + P